20 Kitchen Science Hacks That Actually Work

 Juan Salamanca

-Bananas release ethylene gas, which is a natural ripening agent.
-To make this process quicker, place your them inside a paper bag and close it loosely.
+Bananas release ethylene gas, a natural ripening agent.
+To speed up this process, place your bananas inside a paper bag and close it loosely.
 The bag traps the gas inside and makes the bananas ripen much faster.

 6. Warm Up Citrus Fruits to Get More Juice